-It’s a really intuitive platform, simple to use – but it also allows you a great deal of control and customization, including being able to use your own custom CSS.
+It’s a really intuitive interface, simple to use – but it also allows you a great deal of control and customization, including being able to use your own custom CSS.
 The pages you can create have the potential to look stunning:

 As with any platform, it does take some time to learn, but the interface is pretty easy to use.

-It’s compatible with some useful plugins – including some email marketing services like MailChimp, social media platforms like Facebook, and more.
+It’s compatible with some useful plugins – including some email marketing services like MailChimp, social media platforms like Facebook, Twitter and more.

 In terms of features, it’s kind of in the middle of DragDropr and Shogun.
 It doesn’t have the excellent split testing or analytics offered by Shogun, but it does have more features than DragDropr provides.
 The standout points for us are the SEO optimization and emphasis on fast loading speeds.

 It also has the advantage of having great user guidance.
 There is a user guide that covers every (and we mean every) detail of the platform – but if the idea of reading through it doesn’t thrill you, they also have a YouTube channel offering video tutorials.